dwatson62/CV/README.md

 #### Helpful and a good communicator

-From pair programming and helping others with their code problems, I am good at explaining my points in an easily understandable way, and have a helpful disposition when talking with others.
+With experience of pair programming and helping others with their code problems, I am good at explaining my points in an easily understandable way, and have a helpful disposition when talking with others.
+Also, in my previous position as a hotel bartender, my role demanded excellent levels of communication between colleagues.
+Passing on correct and specific information quickly, such as customer allergies, preferences and payment, was essential to the business and for providing a five star service.

 #### Fast Learner

 I am told I am a very fast learner when it comes to learning new languages and techniques, mainly because I am very experimental by nature and like to try new things.
-Also, I enjoy setting myself new challenges once I become familiar with a new technology (such as my casino project above) which helps me to learn much faster.
+The best way I find to learn is by creating new projects with a technology.
+For example in my casino project above, I needed to learn how to create my own RESTful API using MongoDB to provide data about the players in the game, such as their name and current balance, and how to utilize this so the game can automatically update a player's balance after each round of betting.

 #### Problem solving

-I can focus on a problem and am determined to see it through until I find the solution.
-In particular when helping other students, I can quickly spot the cause of their issue and help to fix.
+I enjoy solving problems and have developed a slight addiction to codewars with more than 250 points.
+Also, from my previous bartending role, I would be set a challenge of creating new interesting cocktails with particular ingredients, or for a particular event.
+For example, as it was a Chinese based hotel chain, I needed to create a cocktail to celebrate Chinese New Year using ingredients traditionally associated with it.
+I was also asked to create a non-alcoholic cocktail to be used as a welcome drink for hotel guests, with ingredients reflecting both Asian and British culture.

 ## Education

 #### Makers Academy (27/04/15 to 17/07/15)

 Makers Academy is a highly selective coding bootcamp that accepts only the top ten percent of applicants.
-For 12 weeks, the course focuses heavily on programming practices such as TTD, pair-programming and problem solving, whilst teaching a variety of technologies.
+For 12 weeks, the course focuses heavily on programming practices such as TDD, pair-programming and problem solving, whilst teaching a variety of technologies.
 This experience has nurtured my passion for code and taught me about best practices in software craftmanship, and to take pride in well-designed code.
 I thoroughly enjoyed my time at Makers, and have learnt so much.
 After finishing my course, I stayed on an extra six weeks as an alumni helper, to improve my own understanding and to assist new students with their coding.

 #### Luton Sixth Form College (09/04 to 06/06)